microsoft/vsts-extension-multivalue-control/readme.md

 # How to query

-The selected values are stored in a semicolon seperated format.
-To search for items that have a specific value use the contains words operator.
-If searching for multiple values use multipe contains words clauses for that field.
+The selected values are stored in a semicolon separated format.
+To search for items that have a specific value use the "Contains Words" operator.
+If searching for multiple values, use multipe "Contains Words" clauses for that field.

 # Source code